nucpc/info/README.md

 After you download the latest MSI install it, leave it as default location for installation folder.
 (Microsoft Teams Room App v4.5.35.0)
 Once installation is complete then create new share, follow the instruction below

 ```
 Open Explorer in C:\Program Files (x86)
-Now select and right click on “Skype Room System Deployment Kit” folder, select properties, click tab Sharing, click Advanced Sharing.
+Now select and right click on “Skype Room System Deployment Kit” folder,
+Select properties, click tab Sharing, click Advanced Sharing.
-Click Share this folder, in Share name: called it MTR, click permissions, check allow for Full control, change and read.
-Click Apply, ok, apply.
+Click Share this folder, in Share name: called it MTR,
+Click permissions, check allow for Full control,
+Change and read.
+Click Apply, ok, Apply.
 ```
-Now right click windows logo in the lower left corner, select Windows Powershell(admin).
+Now right click windows logo in the lower left corner, Select Windows Powershell(admin).
-In the Powershell Window Terminal, create new map to x by using net use example below
+In the Powershell Window Terminal,
+Create new map to x by using net use example below.

 Just copy and paste the command below to your powershell window